 The fees for Lead Members are on the Application Form.

-Subsidiary Membership of APIA is available to a limited number of organisations that are subsidiary companies of either Sponsoring or Lead Members.
+Subsidiary Membership of APIA is available to a limited number of organisations that are subsidiary companies of either Owner or Lead Members.
 Member benefits for Subsidiary Members are available on application.